Cookie's Fortune

 The inciting incident occurs at 14 minutes when Cookie Orcutt commits suicide by gunshot, leaving a clear note.
 Her death disrupts the Easter weekend peace and sets the central mystery in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Willis is arrested for Cookie's murder despite his innocence.
+This indicates the protagonist's commitment to Willis is arrested for Cookie's murder despite his innocence.
 He accepts his fate with grace, trusting the truth will emerge, while the investigation officially begins., moving from reaction to action.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, The suicide note is discovered where Camille hid it.
-Her elaborate deception crumbles completely, exposing her vanity and the harm she's caused to Willis and the community., demonstrates the protagonist at their lowest point.
+Her elaborate deception crumbles completely, exposing her vanity and the harm she's caused to Willis and the community., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Willis is exonerated and released from jail.
 The truth about Cookie's suicide and Camille's cover-up is fully revealed, allowing healing and reconciliation to begin., demonstrating the transformation achieved throughout the journey.